yehia67/documentation/iota-java/0.1/how-to-guides/create-plugin.md

 ## Add the plugin class to your account object

-After you've created a plugin class, you can add it to the builder of the account object to start it
+After you've created a plugin class, you can build your account with it

 ```java
 Plugin myPlugin = new TestPlugin();